cslarsen/csl.name/source/_drafts/jit2.md

     ir = [("mov", "rax", 101),
           ("push", "rax", None)]

-This is actually a form of [three-address codes (TAC)][tac.wiki], but we have the operation first, then the destination and source registers.
-We put in `None` to indicate unused arguments.
-So `sub rax, rbx` would be written in TAC as `rax := rax - rbx`.
-It would also be a good idea to use abstract registers, and always new ones, like `reg1`, `reg2` and so on.
-Then we could [allocate][register-allocation.wiki] them actual CPU registers.
-We won't do that here, though.
+Contrary to TAC, we put operation first, followed by the destination and source registers.
+We use `None` to indicate unused registers and arguments.
+It would be a very good idea to use unique, abstract registers names like `reg1`, `reg2` and so on, because it facilitates [register allocation][register-allocation.wiki].
+Out of scope.

-We will reserve registers RAX and RBX for things like pushing, popping and arithmetic.
+We will reserve registers RAX and RBX for menial work like arithmetic, pushing and popping.
 RAX must also hold the return value, because that's the convention.
 The CPU already has a stack, so we'll use that as our data stack mechanism.

 Reigsters RDI, RSI, RDC and RCX will be reserved for variables and arguments.
 Per [AMD64 convention][amd64.abi], we expect to see function arguments passed in those registers, in that order.
+In real programs, the matter is a bit more involved.

 Constants in the bytecode can be looked up with `co_consts`: